Nu gespreide betaling mogelijk op het juweel van uw dromen! Vraag ons naar de details. Gratis verzekerde verzending van alle orders!

 - (events & facts of this era, poetry of this era, fashion of this era)

-Style specifics: This is a so-called 'tube de gaz' necklace (French for 'gas tube') and is a typical jewellery piece for the 1950's.
-Besides that, it's also a statement example that not all necklaces are made out of links.
+Style specifics: A typical jewellery piece for the 1950's is the so-called 'tube de gaz' or 'tubogas' necklace (French for 'gas tube').
+Besides being an iconic piece of that era, it's also a statement example that not all necklaces are made out of links.
 A 'tube de gaz' is traditionally made from two long twisted U-shaped wires, twisted into each other.
 One side of the necklace is round and the other side is flat.
-Another designation for jewellery made according to this technique is 'rat tail'.
+Another designation for jewellery made according to this technique is the 'rat tail'.

-Source of inspiration: honey comb - We can see this pattern in the pendant and tha slide.
+Source of inspiration: Honey comb - We can see this pattern in the pendants.